vprusso/antidist/README.md

 arXiv:1306.4683

 [4] Russo, Vincent and Sikora, Jamie
-"A note on inner products of pure quantum states and their antidistinguishability", arXiv:XX
+"A note on the inner products of pure states and their antidistinguishability", arXiv:2206.08313
 ```